tipresias/bird-signs/README.md

 - Deploy app to Google Cloud:

-  - Merge a pull request into `master`
+  - Merge a pull request into `main`
   - Manually trigger a deploy:
     - In the Travis dashboard, navigate to the tipresias repository.
-    - Under 'More Options', trigger a build on `master`.
+    - Under 'More Options', trigger a build on `main`.
     - This will build the image, run tests, and deploy to Google Cloud.